callumflack/callum-flack-design/content/pages/_posts/the-paradigm-shift-in-website-publishing.md

 layout: post
 date: 2019-03-18
 category: writing
-tags:
-- Essay
 title: The paradigm shift in website publishing
 lede: You don’t miss good tools until you have to use the old tools.
 When it comes to web development tools and publishing systems, there's a paradigm shift in effect.
 It'll not only make your website a better user experience, it'll be easier to maintain.
 It's just that you may have to wait until your current website system is painful enough before you believe me.
 readingTime: 8
+assets:
+  cover: https://res.cloudinary.com/pw-img-cdn/image/upload/v1552908874/okok/matt-artz-353295-unsplash-.jpg
+heroShowCover: true
 heroTitleInvert: true
 heroRatio: 9/16
-assets:
-  cover: https://res.cloudinary.com/pw-img-cdn/image/upload/v1552908874/okok/matt-artz-353295-unsplash-.jpg
+tags:
+- Essay
 ---

 <!-- Build better websites with Reactive Javascript and the JAMstack -->